-Andrew Walsh has a project assistantship with doctor Patrick Remington of the School of Medicine and Public Health at the University of Wisconsin-Madison for the 2012-13 school year.
-He is working on a project to improve the education of medical students in the field of public health.
-During the summer he worked on a health impact assessment of Wisconsin's transitional jobs program; the work is continuing into the fall semester.
-Walsh is fund-raising coordinator for the La Follette School Student Association.
+Andrew Walsh graduated with a dual degree, a Master in Public Policy (MPA) and Master in Public Health (MPH), in 2013.
+He had a project assistantship with Dr. Patrick Remington of the School of Medicine and Public Health at the University of Wisconsin-Madison for the 2012-13 school year.
+He worked on a project to improve the education of medical students in the field of public health.
+During the summer of 2013, he worked on a health impact assessment of Wisconsin's transitional jobs program.
+Walsh was the fund-raising coordinator for the La Follette School Student Association.

 Noah and Shelley Rosenberg established the fellowship in 2010 at the La Follette School to honor Noah's younger sister, Ina Jo Rosenberg, and her daughter, Shiri Eve Leah Gumbiner.
 They both passed away too soon, Ina in 2002 and Shiri in 2005.

 "Psychologically, receiving the fellowship is a huge morale booster for me," says Walsh, who started his first semester at the La Follette School this fall.
 "When the program awarded me this fellowship, I had renewed confidence that pursuing public health and public affairs is not only something that I can do, but something that I ought to do.